-A localpart MUST NOT be zero octets in length and MUST NOT be more than 1023 octets in length.
-This rule is to be enforced after any normalization and mapping of code points.
+The localpart of a JID MUST NOT be zero octets in length and MUST NOT be more than 1023 octets in length.
+This rule is to be enforced after any normalization and mapping of code points as well as encoding of the string as UTF-8.